Challenger Brands Are Customer-Centric

 This year’s Edelman Trust Barometer highlighted just how much trust has moved, with the study stating that 70% of consumers believe trusting a brand is more important today than it was in the past and 74% agree the reason for that is a brand’s impact on society.

 At 5&Vine, we urge brands to think about building trust into their foundations from day one.
+This goes all the way from brand socials, to seamless UX, all the way to customer service, fostering trust at every step of the customer journey.
 In our work spanning pre-seed to Series B startups, from organic meal delivery to disease outbreak risk software, the process of building trust is the same.

 Acknowledge your honesty and authenticity

 Trust is developed through acknowledgement and knowing when to take ownership of situations.
 Mistakes when building a brand are inevitable and there are times when things don’t always go to plan.
 If that happens, own it.
 Playstation’s release of their newest Playstation 5 model has been nothing short of chaotic.
 The brand tweeted an apology that, while short, at least acknowledged the frustration its consumers were feeling.

 A key trend we highlighted in our round-up of Challenger Trends of 2021 was in advising brands to double down on their political position.
 We talked about Patagonia sewing labels into their garments that read ‘vote the assholes out’ in 2020 and Levi Strauss & Co. pledging over $1m to organizations and youth activists fighting gun crime.
 More than ever, customers want to invest in brands that align with their morals and ethics.